Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 👍🏼 Great for: Variety of landscapes

-What started as a joke by local hut wardens to visit each other is now one of the most renowned and beautiful multi-day hut-to-hut treks in Europe.
-It’s a circular hike that connects 9 mountain huts, or refugis as we say it in Catalan, in the Aigüestortes i Estany de Sant Maurici National Park, about 4 hours northwest of Barcelona.
+What started as a joke by local hut wardens to visit each other is now one of the most renowned and beautiful hut-to-hut hiking routes in Europe.
+It’s a circular hike that connects nine mountain huts, or refugis as we say it in Catalan, in the Aigüestortes i Estany de Sant Maurici National Park, about four hours northwest of Barcelona.

-Our highlight of the route was the variety of landscapes, from snowed rocky peaks to green valleys that seemed.
-We also loved the huts, located in spectacular settings and serving delicious food you devour after the long hiking days!
+Our highlight of the route was the stunning variety of landscapes, from snowed rocky peaks to lush green valleys that seemed to stretch on forever.
+We also loved the huts, which were located in spectacular settings and served delicious food we quickly devoured after the long hiking days!

-For an in-depth guide on this hike, read our Hiking Carros de Foc post, with info on how to get there, what to expect from each section, and which direction is best to follow, among other things to know.
+For an in-depth guide on this hike, read our Hiking Carros de Foc post.
+It includes information on how to get there, what to expect from each section, and which direction is best to follow, among other things.

 Incredible views from the peak of Certascan